 Greeting and Goodbye | Tell the receptionist exactly what to say when it answers and before it ends a call. |

-Knowledge Base | Add answers to FAQs and any instructions you want the agent to follow. |
+Training | Add answers to FAQs, instructions for handling specific scenarios, and any questions you want the receptionist to ask callers. |

 Call Transfer Rules | Define when to transfer calls, who to transfer them to, and during which hours transfers are allowed. |